-Theorem \ref{thm:tightness_thm2} states that under some assumptions on $\mathbf{A}_1$ and under a plausible distribution for $\mathbf{a}_2$, our proposed interval width can be much smaller than the IBP interval width, \ie our proposed intervals are much tighter than the IBP intervals in expectation.
+Theorem \ref{thm:tightness_thm2} states that under some assumptions on $\mathbf{A}_1$ and a plausible distribution for $\mathbf{a}_2$, our proposed ETP interval width can be much smaller than the IBP interval width in expectation.
 Next, we show that the inequality assumption in Theorem \ref{thm:tightness_thm2} is very mild.
-In fact, a wide range of $(\mathbf{A}_1,\mathbf{b}_1)$ satisfy it, and the following proposition gives an example that does so in expectation.
+In fact, a wide range of $(\mathbf{A}_1,\mathbf{b}_1)$ satisfy it, and the following proposition gives an example.